 BP-100-2.01 is a small interfering RNA ("siRNA") drug.
-At the end of January 2012, the Company's Board of Directors held a strategic planning session.
-Among several topics was a discussion of BP-100-2.01.
+At the end of January 2012, the Board of Directors (the "Board") of the Company held a strategic planning session.
+Among several topics of discussion was a discussion of the Company's liposomal siRNA technology.
 The siRNA discussion covered a broad range of topics including intellectual property, the amount of development that would be needed and the overall impression of diminishing acceptance of siRNA technology by the pharmaceutical industry and equity market investors.
 The Board compared this to our core liposomal antisense technology, which has a stronger intellectual property position, a method of action blocking expression of disease-causing proteins that is better understood in the scientific community and a much easier path for development than liposomal siRNA technology.
 Since both antisense and siRNA are means to block expression of disease-causing proteins, the Board concluded that there was no apparent reason to develop a second, higher-risk siRNA method of blocking protein expression when the development of the liposomal antisense method is now much further along and showing promising results.
-After this discussion the Board decided to discontinue development of the licensed liposomal siRNA technology.
-The Company and MD Anderson have terminated this license.
+After this discussion, the Board decided to discontinue development of the licensed liposomal siRNA technology.
+The Company has commenced discussions regarding this decision with MD Anderson to determine whether to modify the license to include other products, postpone the license or abandon the license.
+As an interim step pending final resolution of this matter, the Company took a charge of \$345,000 at the end of the fiscal year ending December 31, 2011 to reduce the carrying value of the siRNA license by fifty percent (50%).
+This amount represents one half of the value of the common stock given to MD Anderson when the original siRNA license was finalized.
+In June 2012, the Company decided to write-off the balance of the carrying value of the siRNA license, or \$345,000, and cancel the license.